NV18Codes/ride-lease-pro/ADMIN_SETUP_GUIDE.md

 4. Review RLS policies
 5. Ensure proper role assignments

-The admin system is now fully integrated with your database and provides secure, role-based access control for managing your RideLease Pro application.
+The admin system is now fully integrated with your database and provides secure, role-based access control for managing your AMILIE'S BIKE RENTAL application.